 - Ask for toilet removal estimate for bathroom flooring.

 - Ask if kitchen appliance removal prior to installation included in the installation fee.

 - Is old flooring removal included in the cost of the installation estimate?

-- Ask the installer to give you a written signed quote and ask them to sign it as a proof for arranging financing.
+- Ask the installer to give you a written quote and ask them to sign it as a proof for arranging financing.

 - Ask them for unforeseen surprise costs and what would be covered in your estimate.